Heart Attacks in Women: Doctors Are Missing the Signs

 Missing the Warning Signs

 Since the warning signs of heart attacks in women are less obvious than they are in men, they are often overlooked or misdiagnosed by medical professionals.
 Women who have silent heart attacks are likely to have subtle, non-specific symptoms that can relate to a number of medical conditions.
-Injury lawyers see cases where women report flu-like symptoms, muscle strains, dizziness, and extreme fatigue to their doctors which turn out to be heart attacks.
+Medical malpractice lawyers see cases where women report flu-like symptoms, muscle strains, dizziness, and extreme fatigue to their doctors which turn out to be heart attacks.
 Without proper diagnosis, these symptoms are often blamed on other health problems.
 If an EKG or MRI is done, doctors often see signs that the patient suffered a heart attack weeks or months prior to their visit, without even realizing it.

 Recent studies show that 50% of doctors are missing the warning signs.
 The Circulation Medical Journal reports research studies on 2,009 women between ages 18 and 55 who were admitted to U.S. hospitals for heart attacks.
 Researchers conducted interviews to find out which symptoms women had before their hospital admittance, what they thought symptoms were related to, and if they had prior visits with a physician.
 Approximately 62% of women presented with three or more symptoms not related to chest pains, and 53% of women said their doctors did not think symptoms were heart-related.